OSGeo/PROJ/docs/source/resource_files.rst

 A number of files containing preconfigured transformations and default parameters for certain projections are bundled with the PROJ distribution.
-Init files contains preconfigured proj-strings for various coordinate reference systems and the defaults file contains default values for parameters of select projections.
+Init files contain preconfigured proj-strings for various coordinate reference systems and the `defaults` file contains default values for parameters of select projections.

-In addition to the bundled init-files the PROJ.4 project also distribute a number of packages containing transformation grids and additional init-files not included in the main PROJ package.
+In addition to the bundled init-files the PROJ project also distributes a number of packages containing transformation grids and additional init-files not included in the main PROJ package.